-The following steps provide an outline of the necessary procedures when migrating to the NAS B3000 using backups.
+The following steps provide an outline of the necessary procedures when migrating to the NAS B2000 using backups.
 Procedural details are located within the appropriate topic-specific chapters of this administration guide.

-- 1. Complete the initial system configuration. - a.
-Complete the Rapid Startup procedures. - b.
-For clustered deployments, complete the steps outlined in the Cluster Setup Tool. - 2.
-Configure the NAS B3000 storage excluding file shares.
+1. Complete the initial system configuration.

+Complete the Rapid Startup procedures.

+2. Configure the NAS B2000 storage, excluding file shares.